xPrint.dll entry points

 First parameter: input Text

 Second parameter : font description.
-The font parameter is a comma-delimited list: Font Name,Pitch,[U,B,I,K]
+The font parameter is a comma-delimited list: Font Name,Size,[U,B,I,K]

-Third parameter: length in pixels of the receiving area
+Third parameter: length in pixels of the target area

 Output : number of lines.